-GSE REGULATION.
 Sallie Mae's structure and the scope of its business activities are set forth in the Sallie Mae Charter.
 The Sallie Mae Charter, which is subject to review and change by Congress, sets forth certain restrictions on Sallie Mae's business and financing activities and charges the federal government with certain oversight responsibilities with respect to these activities.
 In addition to the limitation on its corporate purposes described under "COMPARISON OF STOCKHOLDER RIGHTS -- Purpose," the Sallie Mae Charter also grants it certain exemptions from federal and state laws.
-The Sallie Mae Charter's primary regulatory restrictions and exemptions, including certain provisions added by the Privatization Act, may be summarized as follows:
+The charter's primary regulatory restrictions and exemptions, including certain provisions added by the Privatization Act, may be summarized as follows:

 - 1. One-third of Sallie Mae's 21 member Board of Directors is appointed by the President of the United States.
 The other 14 members are elected by the holders of Sallie Mae Common Stock.
 The Chairman of the Board is designated by the President of the United States from among the 21 members. - 2.
 Debt obligations issued by Sallie Mae are exempt from state taxation to the same extent as United States government obligations.
 Sallie Mae is exempt from all taxation by any state or by any county, municipality, or local taxing authority except with respect to real property taxes.
 Sallie Mae is not exempt from the payment of federal corporate income taxes. - 3.
 All stock and other securities of Sallie Mae are deemed to be exempt securities under the laws administered by the Securities and Exchange Commission to the same extent as obligations of the United States. - 4.
 Sallie Mae may conduct its business without regard to any qualification or similar statute in any state of the United States, including the District of Columbia, the Commonwealth of Puerto Rico, and the territories and possessions of the United States (although the scope of Sallie Mae's business is generally limited by its federal charter). - 5.
 The issuance of Sallie Mae's debt obligations must be approved by the Secretary of the Treasury. - 6.
 Sallie Mae is required to have its financial statements examined annually by independent certified public accountants and to submit a report of the audit to the Secretary of the Treasury.
 The Treasury Department is also authorized to conduct audits of Sallie Mae and to otherwise monitor Sallie Mae's financial condition.
 Sallie Mae is required to submit annual reports of its operations and activities to the President of the United States and the Congress.
 Sallie Mae must pay up to \$800,000 per year to the Department of the Treasury to cover the costs of its oversight. - 7.
 Sallie Mae is subject to certain "safety and soundness" regulations including the requirement that Sallie Mae maintain a 2.00 percent capital adequacy ratio (increasing to 2.25 percent after January 1, 2000).
 Sallie Mae may pay dividends only upon certification that, at the time of a dividend declaration and after giving effect to the payment of such dividend, the capital adequacy ratio is satisfied. - 8.
-The Secretary of Education and the Secretary of the Treasury have certain enforcement powers under the Sallie Mae Charter. - 9.
-A 30 basis point annual "offset fee" unique to Sallie Mae is payable to the Secretary of Education on student loans purchased and held by Sallie Mae on or after August 10, 1993.
-Sallie Mae has challenged the constitutionality of the 30 basis point fee and the application of the fee to loans securitized by Sallie Mae.
-See "BUSINESS -- Legal Proceedings."
+The Secretary of Education or the Secretary of the Treasury may request that the Attorney General bring an action in the United States District Court for the District of Columbia to enforce the safety and soundness requirements placed on Sallie Mae by the Sallie Mae Charter.